 10. Getting The Most Out of Homeowners Insurance

-Finally, you should make the decision to carry good homeowners insurance and to familiarize yourself with the claims filing process ahead of time.
-Know the “rules” relative to roof repairs and roof replacement followed by your insurer.
+Finally, you should make the decision to carry good homeowners’ insurance and familiarize yourself with the claims filing process ahead of time.

 These are ten of the main areas where you will need to make decisions in regard to roof replacement.
 Steps taken before, during, and after the project is done will have significant impacts, so it’s well worthwhile to prepare ahead of time.